Fluctuating landscapes and heavy tails in animal behavior: Discussion

-We find heavy-tailed first passage time distributions and correlation functions in the worm data, Fig.\,\ref{fig:1}(d), that could not be captured by a model featuring autonomous dynamics only.
-This is perhaps inevitable: behavior is influenced by a wide range of biological mechanisms acting across a multitude of scales, and the fact that an autonomous Markovian description of the posture dynamics is predictive at all is surprising \cite{Berman2016,Alba2020}.
-In fact, while our framework tries to capture the effect of \emph{hidden} variables through a delay embedding, slow non-ergodic modes would require a prohibitively large number of time delays to be properly encoded in the reconstructed state-space.
-To capture such non-ergodic modulations, we leverage our stochastic model as a locally-adiabatic approximation of the dynamics, and allow the parameters that define the effective potential landscape to change in time.
-This approach allows us to improve upon the predictions of the static model, and effectively capture the heavy-tailed first passage time statistics and the long-range correlations exhibited by the worm, Fig.\,\ref{fig:2}.
-In addition, we find that the slow modulation of the potential landscape effectively encodes the adaptation of the worm's foraging strategy, biasing their random walk to search for food further away.
-In this way, we go beyond classical approaches to reduced-order modeling, recognizing the existence of non-ergodic fluctuations and introducing an explicitly non-stationary model to encode them.
+The static version of our coarse-grained description is unable to capture heavy tails and long-range correlations displayed by experimental data.
+This failure is not the result of our approximation as a full, yet still autonomous, model of the dynamics is also missing these effects.
+Both are useful to capture short-term properties, but some new ingredient is needed to capture long times.
+The idea that we pursued here is that non-ergodic modulations, varying over timescales comparable to the observation time $T_\text{expt}$, are the key.
+In practice, this amounts to having an effective potential landscape slowly changing in time.
+Fig.\,\ref{fig:3} demonstrated that long-term modulation allows us to capture the missing effects exhibited by the worm.
+In addition, we find that the slow modulation reflects the adaptation of the worm's foraging strategy to searching for food further away.
+In this way, we go beyond classical approaches to reduced-order modeling, recognizing the existence of non-ergodic fluctuations and introducing a non-stationary model to encode them.

-Our results indicate that the heavy tails observed for \emph{C. elegans} foraging behavior results from the slow adaptation of their search strategy.
-To test this experimentally, one could perturb the neural circuits responsible for the adaptation of ``pirouette'' rates, such as dopaminergic and glutamatergic signaling \cite{Hills2004}.
-In the absence of adaptation, we expect that, while shorter timescale movements remain unaffected, the dwell times in the ``run'' and ``pirouette'' states would become exponentially distributed, rather than heavy-tailed, and that the correlation function would simply decay exponentially to zero on faster timescales.

-The analysis of \emph{C. elegans} data also suggests a general mechanism for the emergence of heavy-tailed first passage time distributions and long-range correlations in animal behavior.
-We investigate this by introducing a generic model in which the posture dynamics evolves on slowly fluctuating potential landscapes.
-We find that when non-ergodic fluctuations are sufficiently slow and strong, the first passage time distribution asymptotes to a power law with an exponent $f(t)\sim t^{-2}$, and otherwise exhibits corrections that depend on the ratio between the ergodic and non-ergodic fluctuations and the details of the dynamics.
-In addition, we find that estimates of the connected correlation function exhibit long-range anti-correlations due to finite size effects and that, in the absence of such effects, the correlations would be long-ranged, appearing scale-free when $V(s)$ and $\Delta U(s)$ are asymptotically equivalent.